armaan-abraham/Qres/README.md

 distances.
 For example we may want residue 1 and 5 to be 8-10A apart.
 - But we want some way of generating proteins that satisfy this constraint.
 This is where the generative model comes in.
-We introduce a solution, first using an RL agent and then using a GFlowNet, that solves this problem by iteratively proposing solutions, which are then verified in silico.
+We introduce a solution, first using an RL agent, that solves this problem by iteratively proposing solutions, which are then verified in silico.
 - In our base case, we use ESM-fold with efficient options to allow quick structure prediction.
 The first generative model will be an RL agent with a deep